‘Where Small Changes Make a Big Difference’

 Drink

-At Crawley Wellbeing we believe in a healthy balance where enjoying a glass of wine or lager is not a crime.
+At Crawley Wellbeing we believe in a healthy balance where enjoying a glass of wine or pint of lager is not a crime.
 If however you think you may be exceeding 'safe' limits we would like to help you reduce your alcohol intake to one that will not harm you.

 Why not start out by taking some easy self-assessment tests to find out more?
 Click on the button below: